JamesBrining/CodeChallenge/README.md

 # CodeChallenge

-Clone and open the index.html file for to begin. https://jamesbrining.github.io/CodeChallenge/
+Clone and open the index.html file to begin. https://jamesbrining.github.io/CodeChallenge/